MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 ### Why LGPL v2.1+ instead of LGPLv3+?

-During the community consultation, it was brought to our attention that by choosing an [LGPL v3+][LGPL v3] license, would no longer be compatible with older versions of the GNU General Public License, namely [GPL v2][] and [LGPL v2.1][] (see Table 1).
+During the community consultation, it was brought to our attention that by choosing an [LGPL v3+][LGPL v3] license, it would no longer be compatible with older versions of the GNU General Public License, namely [GPL v2][] and [LGPL v2.1][] (see Table 1).
 The reasons for this are complex and we will not attempt to explain them here, we will instead refer the reader to the [FSF GPL license compatibility FAQ entry](https://www.gnu.org/licenses/gpl-faq.html#AllCompatibility) for further details.

 Overall the impact of this incompatibility is likely very low.
-Few codes are solely licensed under [GPLv2][] or [LGPLv2.1][], with most under “or any later version” terms, allowing the codes to relicense under a later version and avoiding this issue entirely.
+Few codes are solely licensed under [GPL v2][] or [LGPL v2.1][], with most under “or any later version” terms, allowing the codes to relicense under a later version and avoiding this issue entirely.
 However, this would still require several downstream packages to update their [package license](#package-license), which is not an insignificant amount of work.
-It is our view that it is best for the community that we try to avoid this issue, especially given that the MDAnalysis library itself has historically been released under the [GPL v2+][GPL v2].
+It is our view that it is best for the community that we try to avoid this issue, especially given that the MDAnalysis library itself has historically been released under [GPL v2+][GPL v2].

 Our solution is instead to compromise and try to ultimately relicense MDAnalysis under the terms of the [LGPL v2.1+][LGPL v2.1].
 This would allow other libraries to interact with MDAnalysis under either the terms of [LGPL v2.1][], [LGPL v3][],